Seven Pagodas of Mahabalipuram

 After the tsunami Archaeological Survey of India and the Indian Navy started more thorough research in the sea at Mahabalipuram.
 They discovered remnants of numerous buildings, walls, platforms, broken pillars, and other details.
 Style of carving and also some coins gave a hint that these structures, most likely, were built during the Pallava era (3rd – 9th century AD).
 Sonography showed that there are clusters of rectangular structures – possible fundaments of houses – on the sea ground.

 In total there were found five interesting locations.
-Thus, some 700 m east from Shore Temple is a structure which sometimes, at low tide, appears above the water.
+Thus, some 700 m east from Shore Temple is a structure that sometimes, at low tide, appears above the water.
 Its base is at the depth of some 6 m.
 The structure is some 75 by 35 m large and consists of a single, massive platform with traces of several smaller buildings on it.
 Enormous, approximately 2x1x1.5 meters large blocks of granite were used.

-There are some more ancient port cities at this part of India which partly of fully perished in the sea.
-One such city was Poompuhar – now the remnants of this city are under the sea level.
+There are some more ancient port cities in this part of India which partly of fully perished in the sea.
+One such city was Poompuhar – now the remnants of this city are under sea level.
 Some more are Vanagiri, Chinnavanagiri, and others.
 Thus Mahabalipuram is not unique in this.